edgedb/edgedb-js/packages/auth-express/readme.md

 **Note:** We have tested this library against the latest version of Express v4 with the types provided at DefinitelyTyped and have set up `peerDependencies` based on typical usage with npm.

+## Setup

+**Prerequisites**:
+- Node v18+
+  - **Note**: Due to using the `crypto` global, you will need to start Node with `--experimental-global-webcrypto`.
+You can add this option to your `NODE_OPTIONS` environment variable, like `NODE_OPTIONS='--experimental-global-webcrypto'` in the appropriate `.env` file.
+- Before adding EdgeDB auth to your Express app, you will first need to enable the `auth` extension in your EdgeDB schema, and have configured the extension with some providers (you can do this in CLI or EdgeDB UI).
+Refer to the auth extension docs for details on how to do this.
-We depend on the following middleware being installed in your Express app:
+- We depend on the following middleware being installed in your Express app:
   - `body-parser`: both JSON and urlencoded
   - `cookie-parser`

 ```ts
 import express from "express";